Loan Affordability Calculator Calculator

 How much should my car payment be relative to my income?

-Financial experts recommend keeping car payments to 10-15% of your gross monthly income.
+A common guideline is keeping car payments to 10-15% of your gross monthly income.
 Additionally, your total debt-to-income ratio (including the car payment) should stay below 36% for optimal financial health, though lenders may approve up to 43%.

 Can I afford a car loan if I have existing debt?